jurgen-kluft/dotnet-BuildSystem.Core/DESIGN.md

 If one of the textures changes do I need to recompile the model, in this scenario that doesn't seem to be the case.

 But we could have a LevelCompiler that reads an `.FBX` file and outputs multiple `.zone_00_00` and `.pvs` files.
 When one of those zone files is deleted we need to rebuild.
-So each zone file is added to the `FileIdAndStateDB` database as well as the `DependingDB` database.

-But this could result in `stale` entries so we need to find out how we can `compact` the database.

 For audio, if audio files are cooked and the cooking is configured by a configuration file then when the configuration changes to audio files need to be recooked.